bic-berkeley/psych-214-fall-2016/brisk_python.rst

 *conditional test* and the subsequent lines of indented statements: the *conditional block*.

-Unless the conditional block contains some other type of block (e.g. a ``for`` block or a ``while`` block), then all the lines in the block must have the same indentation.
+Unless the conditional block contains a further indented block (for example, another ``if`` block), then all the lines in the block must have the same indentation.

-There may also be a further block where the conditional is ``else``, which is only run if the conditional test evaluates to False:
+The ``if`` block may be followed by another block where the conditional is ``else:``.
+This block will only run if the initial conditional test evaluates to False.

 .. nbplot::